 This work includes:

-• Promoting free apprenticeships
+• Promoting free apprenticeships and scholarships

 To find out more, visit the Plant Careers Website.